nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Redundant inputs (before the first `n/` flag) will be ignored. <br> e.g. if the command specifies `:gen 1,2,3 n/Squat level/easy`, it will be interpreted as `:gen n/Squat level/easy`.
 </div>

-Examples:
+Example:
-`:gen n/Squat n/Deadlift level/easy` Generates a sample workout for exercises Squat and Deadlift.
+* `:gen n/Squat n/Deadlift level/easy` Generates a sample workout for exercises Squat and Deadlift.

 ![GenerateCommandNameExample1](images/GenerateCommandNameExample1.png)